fatidlz/React-note-app-features/README.md

 -License

 ## Features
--Create, update, and delete notes.
+* Create, update, and delete notes.
 -Sync notes with localStorage for persistent data.
 -Display note summary titles in the sidebar.
 -Move modified notes to the top of the list for better visibility.